Naltox/telegram-node-bot/README.md

         new StartController()
     )
 ```
-* RegextCommand - any regexp command
+* RegexpCommand - any regexp command
 ```js
 tg.router
     .when(